Administrative Rule 36 - NORTH DAKOTA RULES ON JUDICIAL BRANCH EDUCATION

 (4) Judges who serve on courts not of record.

-(b) The members of the Commission shall designate one of the nine members to chair the commission.
+(b) The members of the Commission shall designate one of the nine member

 (c) The state court administrator, the Director of Education and Communication, and the head of the judicial branch's IT department, or their designees, are ex officio members of the commission, but may not vote.